nlfiedler/pack-rs/README.md

 The content blobs are built up from the contents of as many files as it takes to fill the target blob size, at which point the entire block is compressed using Zstandard (without a dictionary).
 How the file contents are mapped to the content blobs is defined in the `itemcontent` table described below.

+For symbolic links, the raw bytes are stored as if they were file content.

 ### itemcontent

 The `itemcontent` table is the glue that binds the rows from the `item` table to the huge blobs in the `content` table.
 Typically a blob is large enough to hold many files, as such this table will show which blob contains the data for a particular file, and where within the (decompressed) blob to read the data.

 For very large files that are larger than the blob size, they will reference multiple rows from the `content` table.
 The `itempos` and `contentpos` values make it possible to accommodate both small files that fit within a blob and large files that do not.

-**Note:** empty files will have a row in the `itemcontent` table with a `size` of zero to make it easier to write the extraction implementation.
+Empty files will have a row in the `itemcontent` table with a `size` of zero to make it easier to write the extraction implementation.

 | Name         | Type                  | Description               |
 | ------------ | --------------------- | ------------------------- |